 Promoting Immunization of Infants and Children Our WIC staff members are responsible for assessing each infant’s and toddler’s immunization history, educating the mother or other caregiver, and tracking each infant’s and toddler’s immunizations.

 Which Vaccinations Annually the federal Centers for Disease Control and Prevention (CDC) recommends a particular schedule of immunizations to health care providers and parents.
-At our WIC centers we track all of the recommended childhood immunizations.
+At our WIC offices we track all of the recommended childhood immunizations.

 The first immunization, hepatitis B, is to be administered at birth, with the remainder of the primary vaccination series (commonly referred to as “baby shots”) to be administered by the second birthday.
 The CDC recommendation includes additional immunization series for older children.
 Learn more about the CDC’s recommendations here>>